K

 • View all reporting data and outage history

-Members can manage monitors and respond to incidents within their assigned project.
-Members can:
+Can manage monitors and respond to incidents within their assigned project.

 • Create, edit, and delete monitors